tw4l/brunnhilde-gui/README.md

 ```
 * Save and close Brunnhilde.desktop
 * Right-click on Brunnhilde.desktop, go to the "Permissions" tab, and check the box "Allow executing file as program"
+* If brunnhilde.py is not at /usr/share/brunnhilde/brunnhilde.py, modify the variable brunnhilde_path in line 60 of main.py to reflect the location of the Brunnhilde CLI script

 You will now be able to launch the Brunnhilde GUI by double-clicking on the Brunnhilde icon in the "Additional Tools" folder.

 #### GUI Installation in Linux

-For non-Bitcurator Linux machines, make sure you have PyQt4 installed.
+* For non-Bitcurator Linux machines, make sure you have PyQt4 installed.
 In Debian/Ubuntu, this can be installed with the following command:
 `sudo apt-get install python-qt4`

-Follow the steps above, placing the Brunnhilde.desktop file in a location of your choice.
+* Follow the steps above, placing the Brunnhilde.desktop file in a location of your choice and making sure that the brunnhilde_path variable in main.py is accurate.

-If brunnhilde.py is not at /usr/share/brunnhilde/brunnhilde.py, modify the variable brunnhilde_path in line 60 of main.py to reflect the location of the Brunnhilde CLI script.

 #### GUI Installation in MacOS/OS X

 * Install PyQt4 with Homebrew:
 `brew install pyqt`
 * Download zip or tar.gz file from Github and extract files to location of your choice
-* Modify the variable brunnhilde_path in line 60 of main.py to reflect the location of brunnhilde.py
+* Modify the variable brunnhilde_path in line 60 of main.py to reflect the location of the brunnhilde.py script
 * Launch GUI by entering following in a terminal:
 `python /path/to/brunnhilde-gui/main.py`